Jc-alt logo

 for i in range(len(height)):

-# Check: stack is non empty, depth candidate exists
+# Check: if stack is non empty, depth candidate (still need to check if left wall candidate exists)

-# implies: we keep appending while monotonic non-increasing stays valid
+# implies: we keep appending while monotonic decreasing stays valid

-# implies: stack is kept in monotonic non-increasing order
+# implies: stack is kept in monotonic decreasing order

-# implies: when monotonic non-increasing breaks, we have found right wall
+# implies: when monotonic decreasing breaks, we have found right wall

 # curr while loop iteration: